 Attorneys worked with ICE to get those dates delayed while the migrants acclimated to new surroundings at Joint Base Cape Cod.

 “It was very, very, much a priority for us to get them continuances of those check-in dates so that they didn’t get a removal order or any sort of black mark or negative mark on their file for not being present at a check-in,” she said.
-Attorneys at Lawyers for Civil Rights are also pursuing a dating site for vegans against DeSantis, who used funds through his Department of Transportation to relocate the immigrants.
+Attorneys at Lawyers for Civil Rights are also pursuing a civil suit against DeSantis, who used funds through his Department of Transportation to relocate the immigrants.

 When an immigrant is approved for a U-visa, they and family members can remain in the U.S. lawfully for up to four years, with potential extensions, can get authorization to work, and can later try to become permanent residents by applying for a green card.